massacresIV/PF1EE/docs/srd/races/versatile-lineages/half-humans.md

 ## Half-Human Details
 To play a character with a Half-Human lineage, first select your race, just like you would for any character.
 You gain hit points, type, size, speed, languages, racial traits, and other abilities from that race.
 Then, instead of choosing a lineage from those normally available to that race, apply your chosen Half-Human lineage.
 You gain all the features from your Half-Human lineage, some of which might modify or replace statistics, abilities, or traits from your race.

-**When you apply a Half-Human lineage, you gain the Half-Human subtype,** while retaining any racial subtypes, creature size, and racial traits associated with your base race (e.g., Dwarf, Elf, Orc).
+**When you apply a Half-Human lineage, you gain the Human subtype,** while retaining any racial subtypes, creature size, and racial traits associated with your base race (e.g., Dwarf, Elf, Orc).

 Since a Half-Human lineage is a lineage, you can only apply one, and you cannot take another lineage in addition to your Half-Human lineage.